-Use this text or any new text to answer the following questions.
-Challenge yourself to do this exercise quickly.
-Remember that a textbook survey should take no longer than five to 15 minutes.
+Name Date Use this text or any new text to answer the following questions.
+Challenge yo this exercise quickly.
+Remember that a textbook survey should take no longer the minutes.
 Try to complete this exercise in 15 minutes to allow time for writing.
-Notice the time when you start and finish.
+No when you start and finish. an five to 15 1.
+Write two key ideas found in the introduction or preface to the book.
+2. Looking at the table of contents, list the first five main ideas covered in the te ext.
+3. Write down five interesting topics that you found in the book.
+4. What did you find at the back of the book (e.g., index, glossary, appendixes)?
+5. How long did it take you to do this exercise?

-- 1. Write two key ideas found in the introduction or preface to the book. - 2.
-Looking at the table of contents, list the first five main ideas covered in the text. - 3.
-Write down five interesting topics that you found in the book. - 4.
-What did you find at the back of the book (e.g., index, glossary, appendixes)? - 5.
-How long did it take you to do this exercise? - 6.
-Briefly, what did you think of this textbook skimming exercise?
+6. Briefly, what did you think of this textbook skimming exercise?